32 best guard dog breeds for maximum protection

 The best guard dog breeds can help provide you with some peace of mind

-Whether you’re after a pooch who can protect your home, loved ones and/or your business, the best guard dog breeds are well worth checking out.
+Whether you’re after a dog who can protect your home, loved ones and/or your business, the best guard dog breeds are well worth checking out.
+Most guard dogs also have a commanding presence, and many are often born with the natural instinct to protect the home, people, or business they are guarding.

-That being said — as is the case with all dogs — guard dogs will need proper training, the right care and a strong bond with their human parent and family from the get-go.
+That being said – as is the case with all dogs – guard dogs will need proper training, the right care, and a strong bond with their human parent and family from the get-go.
 If housed incorrectly and not well looked after, guard dogs can rapidly cause destruction.

 1. German Shepherd

-2. Cane Corso
+2. Cane corso

-With their Italian roots, the Cane Corso was originally bred as a fighting dog to protect Roman soldiers, and its name comes from the Latin word for ‘bodyguard-dog’.
-Therefore guarding is quite literally in its name.
+With their Italian roots, the cane corso was originally bred as a fighting dog to protect Roman soldiers, and its name comes from the Latin word for ‘bodyguard-dog’.
+Therefore, guarding is quite literally in its name.
 But it’s also a docile fur friend until called into action.

 3. Akita

-So it’s fair to say that this breed has protection qualities instilled into its every being.
+So, it’s fair to say that this breed has protection qualities instilled into its every being.
 That said, nowadays, these friendly-looking dogs tend to be incredibly inquisitive and suspicious animals.

 This makes them the perfect breed for alerting you to any danger they sense.
-So if you aren’t keen on a big, powerful guard dog then the Akita may be the one for you.
+So if you aren’t keen on a big, powerful guard dog, then the Akita may be the one for you.

 4. Bullmastiff

 A natural guard dog, the Bullmastiff is perhaps one of the first breeds that come to mind when you think of a four-legged protector.
-This breed has a very strong bite force as it’s estimated to be at around 550 pounds per square inch — which is around three times higher than the average pooch.
+This breed has a very strong bite force as it’s estimated to be at around 550 pounds per square inch – which is around three times higher than the average dog.

 5. Doberman Pinscher